 However, in the subtle body (or pranic energy body) and the causal body (the undefined root or seed body of both the gross and subtle body), the Nadis are considered channels for cosmic, vital, seminal, psychophysical, mental, and intellectual energies, which are together called Prana (Life Force).

 Mind that there are other Indian classifications of “types of bodies” also, like in modern Kundalini Yoga, where it’s taught that there are ten spiritual bodies: the physical body, three mental bodies and six energy bodies, including an 11th embodiment which supposedly represents a pure state of non-dual consciousness.

-Although the Qi Meridians of Traditional Chinese Medicine (TCM) are based on the same concept of transporting and distributing Prana (called Qi or Chi in China), the trajectories Qi Meridians take are very different in comparison with the trajectories the Prana Nadis take in our bodies.
+Although the Qi Meridians of Traditional Chinese Medicine (TCM) are based on the same concept of transporting and distributing Prana (called Qi or Chi in China), the trajectories Qi Meridians take are very different in comparison with the trajectories of the Prana Nadis in our bodies.
 Roughly said, the Prana Nadis are rather “function based,” while the TCM Meridians are rather “internal organs and Yin-Yang based.”
-Nevertheless, of course, either Indian or Chinese, finally it all comes down to optimal “functioning of body and mind.”
+Yet, of course, either Indian or Chinese, it all comes down to optimal “functioning of body and mind.”

 Depending on a variety of Indian scriptural sources, the number of Nadis (and sub-Nadis) is thought to be 101, 72000, or 350000, or sometimes even millions.
 Nevertheless, usually fourteen Nadis are considered specifically important, and among those, the three principal Nadis mentioned above are thought to be of most significance.
 From all these fourteen Nadis arise gradually other branches and sub-branches, so that at last they become numerous.